Ralph-Lee/blog/network-iphone-podcast-app-review.md

 I totally understand that this app was designed to be minimal.
 I'm not sure if the developer meant minimal features, or present a minimal design.
 In either case, I was left wanting a few things.

 * support remote fast-forward from headphones (when the phone is both locked and unlocked)
 * it's too easy to delete/mark a podcast as listened to.
 I've swiped an episode a handful of times by accident and have been forced to redownload it.
+By the time it's downloaded, you've forgotten the place you were at.
 * give me visual cues showing me my navigation options.
+This app's navigation is 50/50 swiping and buttons, and it takes some learning to know when to swipe to do that thing you want.
 * show cover art on the lock screen
-* allow me to force a refresh/check for new episodes on all podcasts
+* allow me to force a refresh/check for new episodes on all podcasts on demand.
+* at least tell me when you'll be autochecking my podcast feeds for new episodes.
 * stop the bouncy effects - mostly noticeable for me between the play screen and the podcasts menu.
+Fine, it's one bounce, but it feels unnecessary.
+* if you deviate your scrubbing from the horizontal line, it won't scrub, but will navigate to the notes page.
 * larger cover art on the podcasts menu.
 The whitespace (or is it greyspace) on the side seems wasted.
 * when searching, let me browse through the episodes.
 Sometimes I want a podcast episode without subscribing.
 * remove the "Podcast Completed" robot voice message.
 It surprised me in a mildly annoying way and I don't like it.
 As a podcast listening, I know when the episode has ended.
 * support variable speed scrubbing on the play screen
-* support chapters.
-I know this isn't a featu